njm08/njm08.github.io/_posts/2025-10-03-Architecture_for_the_dev_team.md

 The goal is not to document everything.
 Document just enough for developers to understand the building blocks and how they work together.
 Be careful when documenting in too much detail.
 The documentation is more likely to get outdated quicker.\
 _UML_ is great, since it is a standardized way to document architecture.
 However, this is also its weakness.
-Its easy to forget what the different arrows mean, if you don't use it regularly.
+It is easy to forget what the different arrows mean, if you don't use it regularly.
 It is also very detailed and quickly does not match the code anymore.\
 Just remember, the documentation is to help your team understand the system.